 I was fortunate to be asked by President Obama to Chair a White House task force on clean energy and climate policy and investment, and served as CEO of a clean energy financing business I founded after I retired from the Minnesota House of Representatives at the ripe old age of 35.
 I’ve helped build multiple billion-dollar investment tools from scratch and been directly involved in more than $302 million of mostly small- and medium-sized renewable energy, energy efficiency and clean water projects.

 I love advising clients seeking impact through their business, non-profit or governmental enterprises around questions of entity structure; values-driven investing; regulatory compliance and long-term sustainability.
 Sometimes that means taking on a “sticky wicket” and sometimes it means getting to dream together.
 I pinch myself that I get to be a part of the team helping solve problems and making a vision come to life, as an advisor who also happens to be a lawyer.

 For me, this work is closely aligned to my prior work as an elected official: being of service, finding resources and listening to people’s needs.
 I especially love working with partners and clients without regard to political persuasion or perspective.
 The problems we face demand that we work together and mobilize all the resources possible.
 My experience is and expertise is just one such resource.

-My family and I live in South Minneapolis including my wife Hope and our 9-year-old twins Jonah and Leah.
+I live in South Minneapolis with my wife and our middle-school-aged twins.
 We are close enough to walk our kids to school, to Scouts and to our synagogue, too.
 I feed my mental health by gardening, competing in triathlons and making functional pottery.
 Like most lawyers, my undergraduate degree is a Bachelor of Fine Arts in Ceramics; in my 20s I made my living as a studio potter, selling my functional artwork all over the country.